CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 Either that task didn't run and the libraries aren't there (examine the Gradle log to see if it ran), or the `minecraft.applet.TargetDirectory` system property did not get set on the client and it's trying to read libraries out of your real `.minecraft` folder - if it's doing that, the rest of the game will also try to run out of that folder.

-### Ctrl-sprint doesn't work

-That's just vanilla babey!!
-Wasn't invented yet.

 ### Forge NPEing about something in `FMLRelaunchLog`

-Forge assumes the `.minecraft` directory exists without checking or creating it, and if an exception is thrown when making the log file it will swallow the exception, leading to nullpointers shortly after.
-On the client, the directory defaults to your actual `.minecraft` directory (eg, `%APPDATA%\.minecraft` on windows), but its value can be set using the `minecraft.applet.TargetDirectory` system property.
-On the server the directory is the pwd.
-So generally this comes up if you have a run config that isn't correctly shunting the `TargetDirectory` property to the game.
+Forge assumes the `.minecraft` directory exists without checking or creating it.
+If it doesn't exist, an exception will be thrown when it creates its log file, but it swallows the exception, so you get an NPE shortly after when it tries to use the log.

-"`.minecraft` directory" is sort of a misnomer because the .minecraft part is just the default value tbh, it can be named whatever you want.
-Eg in this project it's named `run`
+So this is another "the game is probably not using the correct working directory" bug.
+Check that the `minecraft.applet.TargetDirectory` system property is set.

 ### Buuuunch of logspam about "Unable to read a class file correctly" or "probably a corrupt zip"

-This tends to happen if anything compiled with the Java 8 class file format is on the classpath.
-Forge scans the entire classpath to look for mods, and uses ObjectWeb ASM 4 to do so, which fails to parse classes newer than the ones used in Java 6.
+Something compiled to Java 8's classfile format is on the classpath.
+Forge only works with classes compiled for Java 6.

-It wasn't going to find any Forge mods inside `rt.jar` anyway, so that part's harmless, but if you are intentionally putting something on the classpath, it will not be visible to mods **even if it's not itself a mod**.

 (Not sure why this happens when using generated run configs, instead of the gradle runClient task, probably a classpath difference)